Retinoblastoma - Causes, Complications, Prevention, Diagnosis, Treatment

 1) Chemotherapy:

-In this, there is the usage of medications to kill cancer cells.
+In this, medications are used to kill cancer cells.
 It can be given via oral route as pills or via injections.
 In children, this type of treatment will help shrink the tumor, following which radiation therapy or cryotherapy, etc., can be done.

-Intra-arterial chemotherapy is a type of chemotherapy that has entered the medical field recently.
-In this, the medicine is directly given to the eyes using a catheter, which is a tiny tube via the artery of the eye.
+Intra-arterial chemotherapy is a type of chemotherapy that has recently entered the medical field.
+In this, the medicine is directly given to the eyes using a catheter, a tiny tube, via the artery of the eye.

 2) Radiation Therapy:

-Radiation therapy also has the same purpose as chemotherapy, but in some cases, it can cure cancer also if it is small.
+Radiation therapy also has the same purpose as chemotherapy, but in some cases, it can cure cancer, if it is small.
 It can be either Internal radiation (brachytherapy) or external beam radiation.
-Internal radiation uses a device that is placed within the cancer area, and in external radiation, the x-ray beams are provided from outside.
+Internal radiation uses a device placed within the cancer area; in external radiation, the X-ray beams are provided from outside.

 3) Laser Therapy (Laser Photocoagulation):

-In this type of treatment, the blood vessels supplying oxygen to the cancerous cells are destroyed using a laser.
+In this treatment, the blood vessels supplying oxygen to the cancerous cells are destroyed using a laser.
 This will kill the cancerous cells.

 4) Cold Treatments (Cryotherapy):

-In cryotherapy, a highly cold temperature is used to destroy the cancerous cells.
+In cryotherapy, a highly cold temperature destroys the cancerous cells.
 Liquid nitrogen or other cold substances are kept near the cancer cells.
 This freezes the cells, which are later on removed.

 5) Surgery:

-• Eye implant placement surgery.
-This is done immediately after removing the eyeball.
-In this, a plastic or silicone ball is placed in the eye socket, and the muscles that control the eye movements are joined to the implant.
-This will help in eye movements but will not bring the vision back.
+Eye implant placement surgery is done immediately after removing the eyeball.
+In this, a plastic or silicone ball is placed in the eye socket, and the muscles that control eye movements are joined to the implant.
+This will help with eye movements but will not restore vision.

 Conclusion: